 Only NTFS partition is supported to extend and shrink.
 FAT32 and other types of partitions cannot be shrank.
 As you see, Shrink Volume is greyed out for drive D.

 In the shrink volume window, there is a note: You cannot shrink a volume beyond the point where any unmovable files are located.

 This is the reason why many people feedback that they can only shrink little space or the available space is 0.

-For example: C drive is made up of 4 blocks A, B, C and D. If the unmovable files are located in block C, you cannot shrink volume to block B or A even though there is free space.
+For example: C drive is made up of 4 blocks, if the unmovable files are located in block 3, you cannot shrink C drive to block 2 or 1 even though there is free space.

-In the pop-up window, you’ll see the same partition layout on the bottom and single D on the top.
+In the pop-up window, you’ll see a disk map on the bottom and single partition D on the top.

 If you drag the right border towards the left, Unallocated space will be generated on the right side of D.

-Click OK and the program will back to the main window, as you see, drive D is shrank to 30GB and 20GB Unallocated space is generated between C and D. Press Apply on top left to execute.
+Click OK and the program will back to the main window, as you see, drive D is shrank to 30GB and 20GB Unallocated space is generated behind C drive with 1 step.
+Press Apply on top left to execute.

 If you want to add this Unallocated space to C drive, simply run Resize Volume again to combine it.

 Besides extend and shrink partition on Server 2008, NIUBI Partition Editor helps do many other disk partition management operations.